themostclueless/qeaml.github.io/pages/skol.md

 sentence -> somebody once told ^?50!dataset1$1
 ```

-Why would you need random chance in a dataset language?
-I have no idea!
+Why would you need random chance in a dataset language? *I have no idea!*

 I never got around to implementing either of these languages.
 I'm pretty sure
 the reason is obvious.
-But we can cleary draw parallels between these two
+But the inspiration Skol took from these concepts is
-languages and Skol.
+pretty clear.

 ### Exk

 However, before I implemented Skol, I wanted to implement a language called
 *Exk*.
-Exk is pretty much the predecessor of Skol.
-Here's what a piece of Exk
+Is is a direct predecessor of Skol.
+Here's what a piece of Exk code
-code (would) look like:
+(would) look like:

 ```
 ?$add_and_print(a/int b/int) {